pranjalkalal/CEH-Exam-Preparation/Chapter 1: Intro to Ethical Hacking.md

 Also known as supply chain attacks, and it occurs when an attacker exploits vulnerabilities in a supplier's systems, software, or processes to gain unauthorized access to the target organization's network, data, or infrastructure.
 > For example, the NotPetya malware, which originated from a compromised Ukrainian accounting software update, spread to thousands of systems worldwide, causing widespread disruption and financial losses.

+# Information Warfare and Related Strategies

+## 1. Psychological Warfare
+- Utilizes tactics like **struggle sessions** to manipulate beliefs over time, leading to compliance or acceptance.
+- **Stockholm syndrome** exemplifies captives identifying with captors.

+## 2. Hacker Warfare
+- Hackers act as soldiers in cyber and information wars, conducting attacks on targeted systems and theft.
+- Governments respond with sanctions and hunt down hackers, as seen in the **Colonial Pipeline hack**.

+## 3. Economic Warfare
+- Targets adversaries' financial systems, exemplified by U.S. sanctions on Russia during the Ukraine conflict.
+- Includes disrupting payment processing, stealing intellectual property, and spreading false reputational claims.

+## 4. Cyber Warfare
+- A subset of information warfare that includes:
+  - **APTs (Advanced Persistent Threats)**: Covertly infiltrate and maintain access to systems.
+  - **Simulated Warfare**: Saber-rattling through military exercises to deter adversaries.

+## 5. Strategies in Warfare
+### Defensive Strategies
+- Detection and alerts
+- Emergency preparedness
+- Systems like EDR and firewalls

+### Offensive Strategies
+- Web attacks
+- System hacking
+- Man-in-the-middle attacks
+- Session hijacking

 # Cyber Kill Chain
 Cyber Kill chain: A series of steps that describe the progression of a cyber attack from reconnaissance all the way to exfiltration
 - Developed by Lockheed Martin, the Cyber Kill Chain provides a framework for understanding and countering advanced persistent threats.